INTRODUCTION

 Therefore, any member who has not completed annual Skills Maintenance cannot perform patrols or operate rescue craft or compete in surf lifesaving competitions.
 Note: A member cannot attend a Bronze Medallion Skills Maintenance unless they hold the Certificate II in Public Safety (Aquatic Rescue) PUA21012 or PUA20119.

-Award Members who are not proficient as at 31 December must complete their proficiency prior to participating in further competition events (and patrol activity).
+Award Members who are not proficient as of 31 December must complete their proficiency prior to participating in further competition events (and patrol activity).

 The Proficiency requalification must be completed by close of “normal” entries to be eligible to participate in a SLS Championship or other event i.e. late entries will not be accepted for members who have not completed their proficiency requalification by the normal close of entries. (see SLSA Policy 5.04 Competition Eligibility – Guidelines for further details on competitor proficiency/patrol requirements).